Denver voters will have up to nine chances to change how the city works during this November’s elections.

 Colorado’s elections ballots can come with long lists of scary-looking questions.
 If enough voters agree with the initiatives, they can change state and city laws.

-These questions can land on the Denver ballot in two ways: Groups can collect thousands of signatures from voters, or the Denver City Council can decide to do it themselves.
+These questions can land on the Denver ballot in two ways: Groups can collect thousands of signatures from voters (initiated ordinances), or the Denver City Council can decide to do it themselves (referred measure).

 This is quite different from the usual way that laws get made, and it can result in radical new ideas, such as the city’s new green roofs requirement, or the state’s legalization of marijuana.